Indigenous identity fraud in Canada and the United States: Laws and consequences

 Indigenous identity fraud has been such a problem in Native American arts that the US Indian Arts and Crafts Act of 1935 outlawed the sale of arts and crafts not made by American Indians or Alaska Natives as "Indian products or Indian products of a particular Indian tribe or group, resident within the United States or the Territory of Alaska".
 Penalities included imprisonment and criminal fines.
 Thirteen states and several Native American tribes passed their own Indian arts and crafts laws.

 Activism by Native American artists and policymakers resulted in the Indian Arts and Crafts Act of 1990 made the fraudulent sale of non-Native arts and crafts a felony, with criminal fines up to $250,000 for individuals and prison sentences up to five-years.

 In Canada in 2024, Karima Manji and her twin daughters, a non-Indigenous family, were charged with defrauding the Nunavut government of over $150,000 by claiming Inuit identity to receive financial aid earmarked for Indigenous.
-Manji took full responsibility for the Inuit misrepresentation and was sentenced to three years in prison, while charges against her daughters were dropped; Nunavut Tunngavik Incorporated (NTI) has called this “unacceptable” since her daughters benefited from the fraud.
+Manji took full responsibility for the Inuit misrepresentation and was sentenced to three years in prison, while charges against her daughters were dropped; Nunavut Tunngavik Incorporated (NTI) has called this "unacceptable" since her daughters benefited from the fraud.
 Her daughters had earlier been dismissed from their jobs at law and engineering firms.
-Manji had previously been convicted in 2016 of defrauding the March of Dimes charity of $800,000 and received a conditional sentence.
+Manji had previously been convicted in 2016 of defrauding the March of Dimes Canada charity of $800,000 and received a conditional sentence.

 In Canada in 2024, the government funding Tri-agency (including the NSERC, SSHRC, and CIHR) announced an 8-month pilot project to ensure that grants, awards, and jobs intended for Indigenous people go to those that are genuinely Indigenous.

-Notable examples
+Examples

-Individuals who have been accused of being Indigenous identity frauds include:
+Individuals who have been accused of committing Indigenous identity fraud include: